whataboutyou-ai/eunomia/docs/get_started/index.md

 ---

 ## What is Eunomia?

 Eunomia is a Python library that allows you to decouple the authorization logic from the main architecture of your AI Agent.
+Eunomia is built as a standalone authorization server that can serve any application.

 It is built and maintained by [What About You][whataboutyou-website], while contributions are welcome from the [community](../community/index.md).

 ## How to Get Started?

 <div class="grid cards" markdown>

 -   :material-clock-fast:{ .lg .middle } __Set up in seconds__